keymetrics/doc-pm2/en/enterprise/collector/go.md

 ## Overview

-All PM2 tools are mostly written to suit NodeJS applications, but sometimes you want to monitor other languages in your production environment.
+All PM2 tools are mostly written to suit Node.js applications, but sometimes you want to monitor other languages in your production environment.

 That's why we build a agent for Golang, which is currently in **BETA**, that you can embed in your golang application, without installing anything else in your container.
 Exactly the same as other monitoring providers, you just add a library, give it some secrets and everything is working !

 **Disclamer**: This collector is in **BETA** which means there might still have some issues/bugs, so we strongly advise to test everything in a staging/development environment before pushing it into your production.

-**Disclamer**: The golang runtime is of course different that NodeJS so we didn't implement all the features availables for NodeJS in the Golang agent, here are the list of the missing features:
+**Disclamer**: The golang runtime is of course different that Node.js so we didn't implement all the features availables for Node.js in the Golang agent, here are the list of the missing features:
   - Transaction tracing
   - Memory Profiling (you should use Memory snapshot for Golang)